 Following is an overview of the Lowell Water System.
-For more detailed and updated information with respect to Lowell's Water System refer to the Water Master Plan adopted in 2022.
+"For more detailed and updated information with respect to Lowell's Water System refer to the Water Master Plan adopted in 2022.
+For more detailed information refer to the Lowell Water System Master Plan.